samuelbalogh/CodeClub2020Dec/git-essentials.md

 ### Staging area

 Also known as **index**, it stores the local changes of your "working tree", which is just to say, it stores the **recent changes you have made** to the repository since the last commit.

+### Commit

+A "commit" is the Git equivalent of "save".
+When you *commit* your changes with a *commit message*, you capture a snapshot of the current state of the project.
+The commit you have created represents the changes that you made to the project since the last commit.

 ## Commands